riessgroup/.github/PULL_REQUEST_TEMPLATE.md

 ### What does this PR change?
 Please delete these lines and write about what feature, enhancement, or bug this pull request solves.
-You have to be as specific as possible so the PR reviewer understands the reviewed code.
+It would help if you were specific so the PR reviewer understands the reviewed code.

 ### Relevant Task Links
 - Asana Link 1